 A dichotomy you might perceive even among local styles and preferences, there's plenty to see and do from this relatively low-lying skyline.
 Although the hills aren't that high altitude that you might better appreciate the view from onboard one of the many river cruises which grace the city and the greater Danube in general.

 Float under the famous Szechenyi Chain Bridge and feast your eyes upon the 2nd largest parliament building in all of Europe (do you know the biggest?).
 The unique features of Hungary are somewhat subtle, at least at first, kind of like the Hungarian language itself.

 Did you know that Magyar is considered one of the most difficult languages for foreigners to learn?

 8. Sydney, Australia

 Maybe it would have been more fair to list this one as the Sydney Harbour skyline, but I think it's pretty much instantly identifiable and a fair choice, especially since it can be recognized by night too!

-Although the Opera House hosts more than just singing, even if you're not into art you can get a thrill at the nearby Sydney Harbour Bridge by signing up for a Bridge Climb!
-It takes about 3.5 hours to complete and was a client favourite for our 2018 trips here at Odyssean Travel, especially during the Vivid Sydney events and light shows.
-Just know that you get breathalysed before you strap on your climbing rig and that they have a zero tolerance approach.
+Although the Opera House hosts more than just singing, even if you're not into art you can get a thrill at the nearby Sydney Harbor Bridge by signing up for a Bridge Climb!
+It takes about 3.5 hours to complete and was a client favorite for our 2018 trips here at Odyssean Travel, especially during the Vivid Sydney events and light shows.
+Just know that you get breathalyzed before you strap on your climbing rig and that they have a zero tolerance approach.
 Maybe wait for the celebratory pint in the pub until after you've unstrapped your climbing gear for the day!

 9. Kuala Lumpur, Malaysia